rasensuihei/mcf/README.md

 * Communicate with Minecraft RCON server.

 **As it is currently under development, there can be significant changes.**
+## Installation
+Move mcf-mode.el and mcf-mode.el to emacs' load path (e.g. /usr/share/emacs/26.3/lisp/progmodes)
+Use `M-x load-library` to load it and `M-x mcf-mode` to use the mode.
 ## Setting example

 ~~~elisp